Car bomb: History

+A notable suicide car bombing was the 1983 Beirut barracks bombing, when two simultaneous attacks killed 241 U.S. and 58 French peacekeepers.
+The perpetrator of these attacks has never been positively confirmed.
+In the Lebanese Civil War, an estimated 3,641 car bombs were detonated.

+The tactic was adopted by Palestinian militant groups such as the Qassam Brigades (militant wing of Hamas), Al-Aqsa Martyrs' Brigades (militant wing of Fatah, and Saraya al-Quds (militant wing of Palestinian Islamic Jihad). especially during the Second Intifada (2000–2005).

+Mass-casualty suicide car bombings are predominantly associated with the Middle East, particularly in recent decades.

+In the autumn of 2005, there were 140 car bombings happening per month.

 As a delivery system

-Car bombs are effective weapons as they are an easy way to transport a large amount of explosives to the intended target.
+Car bombs are effective weapons as they are an easy way to transport a large number of explosives to a target.
 A car bomb also produces copious shrapnel, or flying debris, and secondary damage to bystanders and buildings.
 In recent years, car bombs have become widely used by suicide bombers.

 Countermeasures

-Defending against a car bomb involves keeping vehicles at a distance from vulnerable targets by using roadblocks and checkpoints, Jersey barriers, concrete blocks or bollards, metal barriers, or by hardening buildings to withstand an explosion.
-The entrance to Downing Street in London has been closed since 1991 in reaction to the Provisional Irish Republican Army campaign, preventing the general public from getting near Number 10.
+Defending against a car bomb involves keeping vehicles at a distance from vulnerable targets by using roadblocks and checkpoints, Jersey barriers, concrete blocks or bollards, metal barriers, or by hardening buildings to withstand explosions.
+The entrance to Downing Street in London has been closed since 1991 in reaction to the Provisional Irish Republican Army campaign, preventing the public from approaching Number 10.
 Where major public roads pass near buildings, road closures may be the only option (thus, for instance, in Washington, D.C. the portion of Pennsylvania Avenue immediately in front of the White House is closed to traffic).
 Historically these tactics have encouraged potential bombers to target "soft" or unprotected targets, such as markets.